HudsonFinn/HudsonFinn/README.md

 - A great way to learn algorithms is part 1 and 2 of this [course][algos] by Princeton
 - If you want to learn about the fundamentals of a computer and how one is actually built, [NandToTetris][nand] is amazing!
 - I found AWS [course][aws] an amazing introduction to cloud computing and great preparation for the Cloud Practitioner Certification!
+- If you want a more certification specific course then this [video][AWScert] from freecodecamp helped me pass my exam in less than 3 days of study.
 - Docker is a super cool technology which I have recently learned about.
 Its quite hard to find an up to date complete beginner course but [this one][docker] is very good.
 Make sure you do the hands on labs as well!
 ---